Testing classical-quantum gravity with geodesic deviation: Strain Spectra for CQ models

-Here, we propose a noise kernel consistent with the Einstein equation, that is, satisfying $\partial^{\mu}N_{\mu\nu\rho\sigma}(x,y)=0$.
+Here, we propose a noise kernel consistent with the Bianchi identities, that is, satisfying $\partial^{\mu}N_{\mu\nu\rho\sigma}(x,y)=0$.
 As a simple modified version of Oppenheim \emph{et al}. model, we consider the following scale-free noise kernel,

 where